InsertX2k/temp_cleaner_gui/README.md

 <br/>

+## Build the program from source into an executable file: <br/>
+You can find the accurate and up-to-date instructions for building this program from source in the Wiki.
+[You should start from the first step here](https://github.com/InsertX2k/temp_cleaner_gui/wiki/Environment-%E2%80%90-Building-Temp_Cleaner-GUI-from-source)

 ## Download an already compiled release with installer: <br/>
 **This page is not where you are supposed to find any compiled releases of such software, consider going to [This link](https://insertx2k.github.io/temp_cleaner_gui/downloads.html) for official downloads.**